-The average U.S. resident spends 42 hours a year in a car due to congestion.
+The average U.S. resident of the 101 largest metro areas spends 52 hours a year in a car due to congestion.
 But, as a St. Louis resident, you likely spend less.
-The average auto-commuter in the St. Louis metro area spends 35 hours a year sitting in traffic.
+The average auto-commuter in the St. Louis metro area spends 43 hours a year sitting in traffic.

 East-West Gateway’s Where We Stand (WWS) series ranks the St. Louis 15-county Metropolitan Statistical Area (MSA) among the 50 largest metropolitan regions in the country.
 The latest WWS Update looks at measures of congestion and the reliability of the transportation system.